 There’s nothing more exciting than seeing new talent, some who’ve never pitched before in their life, come face-to-face with top decision makers in film and television for a true shot at getting their big break.
 I’ve been on both sides of the table, and love the entire process.
 So how does an “idea” get you a deal, and ultimately a show produced?
-To understand that, you need to understand that there are different stages and levels a new creator can fit into and become part of the project produced.
+To understand that, you need to understand that there are different stages and levels a new creator can become part of the project produced.

 When your pitch connects with a producer and they want to commit their resources to develop and sell your show to a Network, they first must secure your project with an Option Agreement so they have the exclusive right to sell and produce the show.
 In such a deal you’re giving the production company a limited time period of exclusive rights, typically 12 months.
 During that time they may shoot a sizzle reel or “proof of concept” tape to present to networks.
 If they have close ties with executives at networks that are ideal for your project, they’ll most often “pre pitch” the show to see if there’s any preliminary interest.
 Then if they do have interest at a Studio or Network, they may get financial backing from the network to produce a pilot.
 Cable Networks operate in a very fast process, and often order to shows quickly to series if they believe in it.
 Another benefit of pitching shows for cable is that they’ll often order in bulk if the first run gets good ratings.
 40-50 episodes a year is common for a hit cable reality series.
 As a creator and producer, even in a passive capacity if you’re new to the game, there’s a tremendous amount of financial reward if a series gains momentum.
 You can expect on-screen credit, per episode fees, and participation in licensing.